Emergency Podcast: Christian Horner SACKED by Red Bull Racing

 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices

-The Autosport Podcast is the official podcast of Autosport, the world’s leading authority on motorsport as it celebrates its 75th anniversary year.
-All the latest news, previews, reviews and Q+A sessions with you the fans every week from our studios and from the heart of the F1 paddock itself.
+The Autosport F1 Podcast is one of the world’s leading authorities on Formula 1 as we celebrate 75 years of covering the pinnacle of motorsport.
+There’s the latest news, race previews and reviews, as well as Q+A sessions with our journalists, giving you content every week from our studios and the F1 world.